thlorenz/sync-stream.c/README.md

  * For each read buffer a chunk is `emit`ted.
  * Note: file is assumed to be open at this point.
  *
- * When all chunks were read and the stream invokes `end`, the file is closed but not freed
+ * When all chunks were read the stream invokes `end`.
- * since the stream that is at the end of the pipe chain is responsible for that.
  *
  * @self  file stream
  */